 Research Experience for Undergraduates

-Each student works with a graduate student mentor who provides support and guidance.
-Weekly group meetings provide opportunities to share progress and gain a broad overview of the wide array of Nano-CEMMS projects.
+Each student works with a graduate student mentor who provides support, encouragement, guidance and leadership.
+Students meet for weekly group meetings where they have opportunities to share their progress and gain a broad overview of the wide array of Nano-CEMMS projects.

-The program also provides opportunities for students to gain communication skills.
-Each participant writes a publishable research paper and presents his/her findings at a closing seminar.
-Participants also complete pre-program and end-of-program evaluations, which form the basis for program development and improvement.
+The program also provides opportunities for students to gain communications skills.
+Each participant writes a publishable research paper and presents their findings at a closing seminar.
+Students also receive research ethics training.
+Participants complete pre-program and end-of-program evaluations, which form the basis for program development and improvement.

 Nano-CEMMS receives applications from highly qualified college sophomores and juniors at colleges and universities in the United States and Puerto Rico.
-Participation in the program is extended to United States citizens and permanent residents.
+Participation in the REU program is extended to United States citizens and permanent residents of the United States.
+In order to be eligible, you must be returning to an undergraduate institution for at least one semester following this program.